Cingols93/Search-Comments-Engine/README.md

 ## Development server

-Run `npm install` for install all dependencies and once installed Run `npm start` to execute the project.
+Run `npm install` for install all dependencies
+Run `npm start` to execute the project.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests